Puishoanton/Accessories-online-store/README.md

 ```bash
 npm start
 ```
-## Please inform me if you finded out any bugs
+## Please inform me if you find out any bugs
 Thank you!